FORGOT YOUR DETAILS?

 We said goodbye to Chris and drove from Italy to Hochfügen, Austria for Shops 1st Try (SFT), the world's largest snowboarding business gathering and on-snow demo event.
 We'd been chasing snow backwards for three weeks, fresh powder in Tignes, knee-deep touring in Italy, and finished our travels by staring down groomed corduroy with pockets of pow hiding on the shaded north faces.
 Not exactly a hero snow situation, but with avalanche danger still lingering across the range, staying on lower-angled terrain and putting our gear through its paces was exactly the right call.

 The show itself was buzzing.
 We connected with new dealers, locked in partnerships that had been brewing for a while, and had some of the best chairlift meetings a brand can ask for.
-The highlight of Hochfügen was the debut of the Nick Russell Pro binding, with Nick himself in person as we showcased it to the world for one of the first times.
+The highlight of Hochfügen was the debut of the Nick Russell Pro binding, with Nick himself in person as we showcased it at SFT.

 We lapped the backside of Hochfügen enjoying mom and dad turns with Nick.
 The snow was thin in spots, but the energy in the room and on the hill was ecstatic.
-SFT was a great wrap up to an already amazing trip, we thank you all for being there and are amped to share the stoke with the world.
+SFT was a great wrap up to an already amazing trip.

 Three weeks, two tradeshows, one road trip across the Alps.
+Thanks for following along and sharing our stoke.
 See you next year.

 — The Spark R&D Crew